gto76/python-cheatsheet/README.md

 Struct
 ------
 **This module performs conversions between Python values and C struct represented as Python bytes object.
-By default machine’s native sizes and byte order are used.**
+Machine’s native type sizes and byte order are used by default.**

 ```python
 from struct import pack, unpack, calcsize